Policy explains the types of personal information Transgrid collects, where personal information is being sent and how it is kept secure.

 - b) whether the information or opinion is recorded in a material form or not.

-The Privacy Act 1988 (Cth) includes thirteen Australian Privacy Principles (APPs), which apply to some private sector organisations, including LUMEA.
+The Privacy Act 1988 (Cth) includes thirteen Australian Privacy Principles (APPs), which apply to some private sector organisations, including Transgrid.

-Why does LUMEA collect, hold, use and disclose personal information?
+Why does Transgrid collect, hold, use and disclose personal information?

 - Fill job vacancies